Myelodysplastic Syndromes Treatment

 A bone marrow aspirate and biopsy is typically required to make the diagnosis.
 Your doctor will combine this information with a careful personal history, physical exam, and blood tests to determine your disease risk and best treatment options.

-Moores Cancer Center now uses genetic testing to analyze your cancer type and tailor treatments specifically for you.
+We now use genetic testing to analyze your cancer type and tailor treatments specifically for you.

 See Center for Personalized Cancer Therapy.